softlivre/benchmarks/README.md

 Simple scripts to test php and database performance across different servers by henrique / softlivre.com.br

-* not to be on public view, what apllies to this whole project
+* not to be available on document root, what apllies to this whole project
+* it could represent a security risk